midhunkalarikkal/FullDomain/Notes/js.md

 `Encapsulation`
 ---------------
-Encapsulation means combining data variables and methods into one unit, such as a class or object.
+Encapsulation means combining or bundling data variables and methods into one unit, such as a class or object.
 It also hides unnecessary details and only shows the important parts, making the object easier to use and safer.

 `Abstraction`
 -----------------
 Abstraction is the process of hiding the complex reality and showing only the necessary parts of an object or function.
 It helps reduce complexity by focusing only on the relevant details and ignoring unnecessary ones.
-Abstraction is often implemented using classes, functions, or modules in
+Abstraction is often implemented using classes, functions, or modules.

 `Access Modifiers`
 --------------------